lo6ic/cs-blog/posts/react-state-and-side-effects-with-hooks.md

 - You upgraded your Todo app to **persist tasks** with **localStorage**.

-In the next part, we’ll cover **React Context and Advanced State Patterns**, exploring how to handle global state without excessive prop drilling.
+In the next part, we’ll cover [React Context and Advanced State Patterns](https://christopherschedler.com/posts/react-context-and-advanced-state-patterns), exploring how to handle global state without excessive prop drilling.

 👉 If you found this helpful, follow the series, share with fellow Angular devs, and keep building on your Todo app!